gurjit-git/jbm-gallery/README.md

 # Welcome to JBM Gallery Plugin

 JBM Gallery plugin use to add images, youtube and vimeo video in the gallery.
-Please email us if you face with any issue. gswebsitedeveloper@gmail.com
+Email us if you face with any issue. gswebsitedeveloper@gmail.com

 ### Use following shortcode to display gallery:
 [jbm_gallery_shortcode id='PUT GALLERY ID HERE']